nsquared-team/draw-attention/README.txt

 ### Progressively Enhanced ###
 Your content is accessible even to users who have JavaScript disabled - SEO friendly too!

-### Layout Options ###
-Show more info about highlighted map areas in a variety of different layouts or in a lightbox.

 ### Customizable Colors ###
-Choose from one of 20 pre-defined color palettes or use your own custom color scheme
+Choose your own custom color scheme to match your site

 ### Highlight on Hover ###
 Highlight different areas of your image when you site visitors moves their mouse over the image